PhilChodrow/cos_2017/1_terminal_and_git/README.md

 * We will be using Github to distribute code.
 Please go to www.github.com and make a free account.

-## Task 2: Download RStudio
+## Task 2: Download `R` and RStudio

-* We will be learning the R programming language.
-The classes will be using a program called RStudio to write and run R code.
-Please go to www.rstudio.com and download RStudio desktop.
-It should be free.
+We will be learning the `R` programming language for statistical computation.
+To interact with `R`, we will use RStudio to write and execute `R` commands.

-* After going through the installation steps, verify it works correctly by typing 1+2 into the the bottom of the screen in the Console, and click Enter.
+* **Install `R`**: Navigate to https://cran.cnr.berkeley.edu/ and follow the instructions for your operating system.
+* **Download RStudio**: Navigate to https://www.rstudio.com/products/rstudio/download/ and download RStudio Desktop with an Open Source License.
+* **Test Your Installation**: Open RStudio and type 1+2 into the Console window, and type "Enter."
 * Later in the class we will require the most recent version of R (>= 3.3.1).
 If you already had R installed on your computer, you may have an earlier version.
-To check and update the R version, follow the steps in pre-lecture-assignment-1.R.
+To check and update the R version, you can either follow the **Install `R`** instructions above or follow the steps in pre-lecture-assignment-1.R.

 ## Task 3 (Windows Users Only): Download Putty